adardesign/shop-vue/README.md

 # run all tests
 npm test
 ```

+### Changlog
+- Added a "Filter by price" option with via a range slider.
+- Calling bootstrap locally
+- Add category filter

 This project uses [vue-cli](https://github.com/vuejs/vue-cli).
 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).